Bruce Occena: Founding the KDP

-The Katipunan ng mga Demokratikong Pilipino (KDP) had a significant international influence, as they were able to connect with the Philippines, especially during the 1972 declaration of martial law under Ferdinand Marcos.
-The KDP was modeled after Kabataang Makabayan (Nationalist Youth) in the Philippines, supporting the political work Occena referred to as the "dual line program", which simultaneously called for the struggle against racism and socialism in the US, as well as against imperialism in the Philippines.
+As they were able to connect with the Philippines, the Katipunan ng mga Demokratikong Pilipino (KDP) had a international influence, especially during the 1972 declaration of martial law under Ferdinand Marcos.
+The KDP was modeled after Kabataang Makabayan (Nationalist Youth) in the Philippines, supporting the political work Occena referred to as the "dual line program", which simultaneously called for the struggle against racism and socialism in the United Statesand imperialism in the Philippines.
 The KDP had chapters across the country and were the main opposition to Marcos' dictatorship.
-Thus, to Occena and his chapter members' discovery, high-level operatives of the Marcos government made connections with the president of the union due to their concerns about the KDP's radical political views and worldly influence.

-Occena's involvement in the KDP and the Asian American Political Alliance (AAPA) drastically shaped and radicalized the way he and his chapter members saw themselves as equal members of Third World empowerment.

 Cannery Union activism

-Occena played a key role in shaping the activities and strategy of the Alaska Cannery Workers Association (ACWA) in the 1970s.
-The ACWA was established to address racial discrimination and labor exploitation in the Alaskan salmon canning industry, particularly as it affected Filipino and other Asian American workers.
-During his involvement, Occena contributed to both legal actions against discriminatory employers and political engagement with labor unions.
+The Alaska Cannery Workers Association (ACWA) was established to address racial discrimination and labor exploitation in the Alaskan salmon canning industry, particularly as it affected Filipino and other Asian American workers.

-One of Occena's main areas of focus within the ACWA was supporting the organization's legal efforts, which included class action lawsuits against major seafood processing companies, alleging violations of Title VII of the Civil Rights Act of 1964.
+One of Occena's main areas of focus within the ACWA was supporting the organization's legal efforts, including class action lawsuits against major seafood processing companies alleging violations of Title VII of the Civil Rights Act of 1964.
 The lawsuits targeted discriminatory practices in hiring, promotions, and housing.
 Filipino workers were frequently assigned the lowest-paid and most physically demanding jobs and were often housed separately from white workers in inferior conditions.
 These cases aimed to eliminate racial segregation in employment and worker housing within the canneries.

 As the lawsuits progressed, Occena supported a shift in the ACWA's strategy from relying solely on legal remedies to incorporating union reform.
 He advocated for direct engagement with the International Longshore and Warehouse Union (ILWU) Local 37, which represented many of the cannery workers.
 At the time, leadership within Local 37 had been criticized for a lack of responsiveness to the needs of rank-and-file members, particularly younger and more progressive workers.
-Occena was involved in organizing efforts to elect new leadership within the local and to increase worker participation in union governance.
+Occena was involved in organizing efforts to elect new local leadership and increase worker participation in union governance.

 Occena worked with other ACWA members to develop internal educational initiatives that encouraged political involvement and leadership among Filipino-American cannery workers.
-These efforts included holding meetings, workshops, and election campaigns that helped challenge existing power structures within the union.
-Through these activities, ACWA members sought to make Local 37 more democratic and responsive to issues such as racial equity, transparency, and fair labor practices.
+These efforts included holding meetings, workshops, and election campaigns.